contanpe/PSCI/Theory Paper.md

       1.4
 re-expresed, 1.4ln(ɸ).

 τ⁻¹ (≈1.4) represents the fundamental pulse of irreversibility—the rate at which "newness" enters reality.
 It quantifies how frequently consciousness injects irreducible novelty into spacetime to sustain its dream of becoming (avoiding thermodynamic equilibrium).
 It works as a "lag" so that consciousness can create anew only after experiencing changes.
 For useful purposes, we will call this constant NEGENTROPY.
+The granuum's geometry (144° symmetry) is maintained by the negentropic constant.

 It's mathematical representation, when expressed as: (1/τ), in abstract terms, represents the All/Universe being divided by the pulse created by Change and Constant.